-- (1) Ensure the Pressure Vent Valve, Water/Chemical Fill Valve, and the Foam Charge Valves are closed. - (2) Open one Air Cylinder and check the pressure reading on the gauge is between 2300-3400 psi.
+- (1) Ensure the Pressure Vent Valve, Water/Chemical Fill Valve, and the Foam Charge Valves are closed. - (2) Open the Air Cylinder and check the pressure reading on the gauge is between 2300-3400 psi.
 Check the pressure on the Premix Tank gauge, if installed, is between 150-160 psi.
-Close the Air Cylinder and open the Pressure Vent Valve to release pressure in the Premix Tank.
-Open the other Air Cylinder and check for an operating pressure of 2300-3400 psi.
-Close the Air Cylinder. - (3).
+Close the Air Cylinder and open the Pressure Vent Valve to release pressure in the Premix Tank. - (3).
 Conduct a leak check if either Air Cylinder pressure is below 2300 psi or if any air noise or solution leaks are detected. - (a) Spray a light soap solution on all air lines and fittings to check for leaks. - (b) Tighten leaking fittings or replace O-rings. - (c) Contact manufacturer if regulator has an internal leak. - (d) Recharge and replace the Air Cylinder(s).